 From 1989 to 2004, Professor Pastore was a staff attorney at the Western Center on Law and Poverty, where she litigated many state and federal cases involving poverty law and disability rights.

-Ms. Dominguez is the Director of Worker Centers and Assistant Director of Community Engagement at the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).
-Prior to this, she served as strategic campaign coordinator for the CLEAN Car Wash Campaign.
-She has also been a leader in the DREAM movement, helping obtain immigration relief for thousands of undocumented young people (under DACA) and working at the forefront of efforts to pass the federal DREAM Act.
+Neidi was one of the first employees of the Wage Justice Center because of her organizing talent and effective skills at identifying potential litigation.
+Neidi has organized throughout her career – at CLEAN Carwash Campaign and the AFL-CIO.
+She’s currently National Strategic Campaign Coordinator/ Assistant to the President at the International Union of Painters and Allied Trades.
+She has also been a leader organizer in the DREAM movement, helping obtain immigration relief for thousands of undocumented young people (under DACA) and working at the forefront of efforts to pass the federal DREAM Act.

 Patrick has recently begun volunteering with the Wage Justice Center because “I strongly believe in the Wage Justice Center.
 Wage theft is both unconscionable and pervasive, and the Wage Justice Center has proven to be quite effective in stemming this abuse.”